Introduction to Postgres Connect to Database

 java -D jdbc.drivers=org.postgresql.Driver example.ImageViewer

-- Connecting to database – Now is the time to connect to the database.
-The database is represented by a URL (Uniform Resource Locator) in JDBC applications which can be in either of the three forms while using the PostgreSQL database.
+- Connecting to the database – Now is the time to connect to the database.
+JDBC applications utilize a URL (Uniform Resource Locator) to represent the database, and when working with the PostgreSQL database, this URL can take one of three forms.

 jdbc:postgresql:databaseName